General Academic Regulations

 Degree Requirements

-Academic regulations specifying the course requirements for each degree program are presented in this Bulletin by college and degree program.
+Academic regulations specifying the course requirements for each degree program are presented by college and degree program.

-It is essential that students, in conjunction with an advisor, become familiar with these requirements and monitor their academic progress as courses are completed to ensure all academic requirements are met.
+It is essential that students contact an advisor to become familiar with these requirements and monitor their academic progress as courses are completed to ensure all academic requirements are met.
 The student is fully responsible for compliance with all academic requirements.

 Maximum Time for Completion of a Degree